-Regroove works with many exciting and vibrant businesses to allow their Microsoft Teams communities come to life.
+Regroove works with many exciting and vibrant businesses to allow their Microsoft Teams communities to come to life.
 During the technical setup (such as ensuring everyone has fast enough internet speeds and pushing the Microsoft Teams app out to all users), governance planning is a vital step to deploying Microsoft Teams within an organization.

 It is important to lead the governance project by deciding on the various governance policies your organization needs to provide structure to your Microsoft Teams environment.
-(If Microsoft Teams or Microsoft Teams Governance is brand new to you consider reading this blog by Regroove: Microsoft Teams Governance: How to Plan Policies for Your Teams Environment.
+(If Microsoft Teams or Microsoft Teams Governance is brand new to you, consider reading this blog by Regroove: Microsoft Teams Governance: How to Plan Policies for Your Teams Environment).

 A large client within the health industry approached Regroove looking for assistance rolling out Microsoft Teams to their organization.
 Regroove was brought in as Microsoft cloud specialists to provide industry experience and technical knowledge of how to plan a successful organization-wide rollout.

 The organization did not have any internal resources with the depth and breath of specific knowledge of Microsoft 365 or Microsoft Teams that was needed to facilitate the governance planning process.

 A focal point of the rollout was working with various stakeholders within the large corporation to form a Microsoft 365 Steering Committee.
 This group would take a leadership role and be responsible for setting policies for the entire organization.